sommaa/burner_modeling/README.md

-# burner_modeling
+# Burner Modeling

-modeling of the fluid_dynamics of a turbulent burner (without reactions) in OpenFoam.
+modeling of the fluid dynamics of a turbulent burner (without reactions) in OpenFoam.

 Features: